Assistant Director, Admissions

 Complete an Inquiry Form

-Degree candidates in the 37-credit program meet weekly for clinical practice at Dartmouth-Hitchcock Medical Center in Lebanon, N.H., and for lab and classroom instruction on the Colby-Sawyer campus.
+The 37-credit program begins in September and meets weekly for clinical practice at Dartmouth-Hitchcock Medical Center in Lebanon, N.H., lab and classroom instruction on the Colby-Sawyer campus.
 Additional hybrid/online didactic coursework is completed on your schedule.